 - Install a smoke alarm on every level of your home, including your basement.
 Place them near sleeping areas, and inside each bedroom.
 Working smoke alarms reduce the chances of dying in a home fire by 50%.

-- Test your smoke alarms once a month and replace batteries once a year.
+- Test your smoke alarms twice a year.
 Smoke alarms do expire—install a new one every 10 years or as recommended by the manufacturer.
 For more information on smoke alarms, go here.

 - If you are renovating your home or looking to buy a new one, see if you can have a sprinkler system installed.
 Families with a fire sprinkler system and working smoke alarms, compared to families with neither, decrease their risk of death from a fire

 - Have a fire escape plan, and practice it twice a year (during the day and night), to make sure your family knows what to do and where to meet in case of an emergency.